 The newest D-Series models are virtually bezel-free, and equipped with refresh rate enhancements like AMD FreeSync and VRR (variable refresh rate).
 Just don’t expect any high-end features like Dolby Vision.

 - Refresh rate enhancements that are rare for budget sets

 - Lacks HDR features beyond gaming

 - Vizio’s OS is just not good

-LG has an advantage when it comes to OLED technology, since LG Display makes some of the world’s best OLED panels for both its parent company and others.
-The C1 Series ships in 48-, 55-, 65-, 77-, and 83-inch sizes, and includes options like a Game Optimizer, support for cloud gaming, and LG’s signature Filmmaker Mode that promises movies “the way directors intended.”
+LG has an advantage when it comes to OLED technology, since its LG Display spinoff makes some of the world’s best panels for both its parent company and others — picture quality is immaculate.
+The G2 ships in 55-, 65-, 77-, and 83-inch sizes, and includes features like a Game Optimizer, support for cloud gaming, and LG’s signature Filmmaker Mode that promises movies “the way directors intended.”
 Tech like Dolby Vision IQ (light-adjusted HDR) makes things even better.

-Both Amazon Alexa and Google Assistant are built in, so while LG is sticking to its proprietary webOS, you can use voice commands for your TV and connected smart home services.
-And so long as you stick to 65 inches or smaller, you can keep prices under $2,000, unlike the Sony A90J.
+Both Amazon Alexa and Google Assistant are built-in, so while LG is sticking to its proprietary webOS, you can use voice commands for your TV and connected smart home services.
+You can keep the price under $2,000 if you choose the 55-inch model.